 Knowing these lessens the possibility of errors in the information reported to the IRS.

-#9: Press for a Realistic Time Frame or Processing, Filing, and Receipt of the ERC
+#9: Press for a Realistic Time Frame for Processing, Filing, and Receipt of the ERC

-This requirement is joined with the mandate that any ERC service should be clear and specific about its payment schedule.
-Those professing expertise in gaining credit for clients should have no trouble with at least ballpark estimates of how long it will take to realize tax savings.
+This requirement is combined with the mandate that any ERC service be clear and specific about its payment schedule.
+Those professing expertise in gaining client credit should have no trouble with at least ballpark estimates of how long it will take to realize tax savings.

 #10: Ask Whether the ERC Company Finances the Credit ahead of Receipt from the IRS